What’s the best way to write fiction?

-What’s the only way to write.
-Actually, perhaps I should be far more specific: one word at a time.
-But since it is rather difficult to express complete thoughts in single words.
+What’s the only way to write fiction?
+It’s one word at a time.
+But, it’s difficult to express complete thoughts in single words.
 So, then, we must string these words into sentences.
 These will form paragraphs, which hopefully will form a coherent narrative that forms upon the page before us.
 Then, we continue to write paragraph, after paragraph, one page at a time.

-Yes, reader, I must involve you in this process.
-After all, writing is a very intimate, personal experience, and truly good writing should never just be for the self.
-Yet, some writers clearly do not involve the reader, and this is indeed a tragedy.
-But I do feel that the act of writing should not produce a sermon unless you are a bona fide preacher.
-No, it's all about connecting with your audience, your reader.
+And, yes, reader, I must involve you in this process.
+After all, writing is a very intimate, personal experience.
+Truly good writing can’t just be for the self.
+Yet, some writers clearly do not involve the reader.
+Indeed, this is a tragedy.
+Still, the act of writing shouldn’t produce a sermon unless you are a bona fide preacher.
+No, it's all about connecting with you, my dear reader.

-Some authors are obsessed with the idea of knowing who their target audience is.
-Now, I suppose in some cases - say in the case of writing a children's book - this is certainly an understandable tactic which you may take to construct your narrative.
-But I'm not convinced it's always a good one.
-I think, especially in children's writing, some authors take too many assumptions into account on the part of their reader.
+Many authors are obsessed with trying to know who their target audience is and to know them inside and out.
+In some cases - say, with children's books - it’s a tactic which you may take to construct your narrative.
+But, some authors take too many assumptions into account on the part of their reader.

-The author's job should be to not bore you, and too many authors, in my humble opinion, bore so many readers.
-Okay, maybe you'll know this or that when you come to reading my piece and you'll feel like I should already know that you know these things.
-But there's a simple way around this.
+The author's job should be to not bore you.
+In my humble opinion, too many authors bore so many readers.
+Yes, maybe you'll know this or that when you come to reading my piece.
+You'll feel like I should already know that you know these things.
+But, there's a simple way around this.
 It's on me, the writer, to make sure if something is brought up that should be generally common knowledge that it is directly involved with what I'm getting at.

-There's something to be had about giving you, the reader, a trail to follow.
-It's good to make your thought process somewhat intuitive through the writing.
-A lot of artists get really artsy, and this artsiness can become distracting.
-While there is nothing wrong with that, in theory, really a writer must work to draw the reader into the narrative.
-Even if you may be unfamiliar with all or most of the individual points, you must be able to find that there is clearly a thought process behind all of it.
+I must give you, the reader, a trail to follow.
+My thought process must be made somewhat intuitive through the writing.
+Many artists get really artsy, and this artsiness can become distracting.
+While there is nothing wrong with taking artistic liberties, it’s the job of a good writer to draw the reader into the narrative.
+Even if you may be unfamiliar with all or most of the individual points, you must be able to see a thought process behind all of it.
 This is the challenge that all writers face.

 So why should you care?
-I could ramble on forever about the half-million things (somewhat of an exaggeration) that go across my mind on a daily basis.
+I could ramble on forever about the half-million things that go across my mind on a daily basis.
 It's actually rather incredible how many things actually are on one mind at any given time.
 The conscious and unconscious minds are so often not in sync.
 It's why sometimes we just get distracted and we don't really know how.
-Somehow, though, the act of writing actually can give one access to this sort of nether space between the conscious and unconscious.
+Somehow, though, the act of writing actually can give one access to the nether space between the conscious and unconscious.

 When a writer really applies one's self to the task of constructing a narrative, things tend to appear on the page that seem a bit unfamiliar.
 At times, they seem out of place within the conscious realm.
 The human mind is really an incredible machine.
 There are so many things that it can process that often get shoved aside by the conscious mind.
 A lot of that is simply because of how cluttered "modern" daily life has become.